Here’s the top 50 Power BI Interview Questions and Answers on various topics, such as data modeling, DAX, Power Query, and refresh options galore.

 25. Where Does Data Get Stored in Power BI?

 Power BI uses a hybrid storage model based on the mode and platform.
-Data is mostly stored within Microsoft Azure’s cloud infrastructure for scalability, security, and high availability.
+The data is most of the time stored within Microsoft Azure’s cloud infrastructure because it helps in scalability, security, and high availability.

 Some key Azure storage services utilized by Power BI are: